Shankarrai2171/E_Commerce-Data-Analysis/README.md

 <div align="center">
-E-Commerce Retail Data Analysis is to understand customer behavior using their point of sales data.
+E-Commerce Retail Data Analysis is to understanding Customer behavior using their point of sales data.

 </div>